John Logan (pioneer): Virginia officer and politician

 On December 12, 1786, Logan was sworn in as sheriff of Lincoln County.
 In February 1787, Logan gathered a group of militiamen to avenge the killing of a Virginian named Luttrell by natives near Somerset.
 Logan tracked the raiders over the Cumberland River into what is now Tennessee.
 He and his men attacked the group of Cherokees - killing seven of them - and recovered horses, pelts, and other items believed to belong to settlers in the area.
 The Cherokee who survived Logan's attack formally protested his actions to the government of Virginia.
 Governor Randolph ordered Harry Innes, attorney general for the state's western district, to prosecute Logan for violating the terms of the United States' treaty with the Indians, but Innes refused, citing Logan's recovery of items belonging to Virginian settlers as proof that his actions had been justified.
 No other action was taken against Logan.

 During the 1780s, Logan served as a delegate to the first, fourth, sixth, and seventh Kentucky statehood conventions in Danville.
 In June 1788, he represented Lincoln County at the Virginia convention to consider ratification of the United States Constitution.
 Logan and nine of the other thirteen delegates from what is now Kentucky voted against ratification, but the convention voted 88-78 in favor of it.
 Logan fear federal power without the inclusion of a bill of rights.
 The following year, John Logan replaced his brother Benjamin as lieutenant of Lincoln County following Benjamin's resignation.
 Meanwhile, Virginia conducted a tax census, which listed both John and Benjamin as non-residents of Lincoln County, but taxed each for slaves and livestock in the county, John for three enslaved adults and two younger slaves, as well as seven horses, a stud horse, and 30 cattle, and Benjamin for three adult slaves, five younger slaves, eight horses and 70 cattle.
-However, he was still considered a resident of Botetourt County, where he owed three adult slaves, three younger slaved, 13 horses and a stud horse, and 20 cattle.
+However, he was still considered a resident of Botetourt County, where he owned three adult slaves, three younger slaved, 13 horses and a stud horse, and 20 cattle.

 In 1789, Lincoln County voters elected John Logan to the first of three consecutive terms in the Virginia House of Delegates.
 During the 1789 term, Logan helped draft the legislation authorizing the separation of Kentucky from Virginia.
 In 1790, he helped author a bill providing funds to clear obstacles from the Wilderness Road; he was named as one of the supervisors of the work, along with Henry Innes, Isaac Shelby, Samuel McDowell, and John Miller.